xhgchen/xhgchen.github.io/_posts/2023-07-25-tricky-plots-and-integrals.md

 Since there is no suitable alternative for the Green-Kubo viscosity calculation, I will write a utility function for this as planned.

 ## Lessons Learned

-These past few weeks were rife with challenges and victories.
-Here are some of my key takeaways:

 - Start small with the tests - for `sd()`, there was no need to let my difficulties finding an analytical solution hinder my progress
 - Thinking about and looking into whether something can be done better is a great way to come up with new ideas and make headway with writing tests